risingwavelabs/risingwave-docs-legacy/docs/troubleshoot/troubleshoot-node-failure.md

 ## Highly-available metadata storage backends

-RisingWave supports two types of metadata storage backends: ETCD and relational databases (Postgres by default).
+RisingWave supports two types of metadata storage backends: etcd and relational databases (Postgres by default).

-ETCD is designed to be a highly available and consistent key-value storage solution.
-However, after equipping ETCD in the production environment for a while, we learned that ETCD can be quite demanding for the quality of the disk it operates on.
-You can find more details about [ETCD's hardware requirements](/deploy/hardware-requirements.md#etcd) in our documentation.
+etcd is designed to be a highly available and consistent key-value storage solution.
+However, after equipping etcd in the production environment for a while, we learned that etcd can be quite demanding for the quality of the disk it operates on.
+You can find more details about [etcd's hardware requirements](/deploy/hardware-requirements.md#etcd) in our documentation.

 Therefore, we have decided to make RDS the default metadata storage backend starting from version v1.9.0 of RisingWave.
-Over time, we will gradually deprecate the support for ETCD.
+Over time, we will gradually deprecate the support for etcd.
 This decision is based on the following factors:

 - RDS (Postgres in particular) is more mature regarding its performance, reliability, and transaction support.